Indonesia and the European Union have signed the Framework

 - Comprehensive Economic Partnership Agreement

 Indonesia and the EU have launched negotiations for a free trade arrangement entitled the Comprehensive Economic Partnership Agreement (IEU CEPA).
 The first round of negotiations was held in Brussels in September 2016.
-The second round was held in Bali in January 2017 while the third round is expected to take place in September 2017.
+The second round was held in Bali in January 2017, the third round took place in September 2017 and the fourth round was in February 2018.

 When concluded, the IEU CEPA would combine the markets which total more than 700 million in population.
 This agreement is expected to increase exchanges in goods, services and investment, bringing mutual prosperity for both sides.